7 Best Free Online Image Annotation Tools (2026)

 What is image annotation?

-Image annotation is the process of adding visual elements — arrows, text, shapes, highlights, or blur regions — to an image to explain, highlight, or draw attention to specific parts.
-It's commonly used in documentation, bug reports, tutorials, and visual feedback.
+Image annotation is the process of adding visual elements (arrows, text, shapes, highlights, or blur regions) to an image to explain, highlight, or draw attention to specific parts.
+It is commonly used in documentation, bug reports, tutorials, design feedback, and visual support.

-Image annotation adds on top of an image — arrows, text, callouts, blur regions — without altering the original content.
-Image editing modifies the image itself — adjusting colors, removing backgrounds, cropping, or compositing.
-Tools like Photopea and Canva do both.
-Dedicated annotation tools like Vidocu and Annotely focus on the overlay approach.
+Image annotation adds elements on top of an image (arrows, text, callouts, blur regions) without altering the original content.
+Image editing modifies the image itself by adjusting colors, removing backgrounds, cropping, or compositing.
+Tools like Photopea, Pixlr, and Canva do both.
+Dedicated annotation tools like Vidocu, Annotely, Markup.io, and Markup Hero focus on the overlay approach.

 Can I annotate images on mobile?